Halsted Church

 Halsted Church stands in the little village of Halsted some 6 km east of Nakskov on the Danish island of Lolland.
 Dating from the second half of the 12th century, the church has a Romanesque chancel and nave, a large burial chapel from 1636 and a tower from 1877.
 The church was closely associated with Halsted Priory, which has not survived.

 History

 The granite church is first mentioned in 1177.
 It is therefore older than Halsted Kloster, the Benedictine priory with which it was associated from the 13th century until 1536.
-The church was dedicated to St Samson of Constantinople.
+The church was dedicated to St. Samson the Breton.
 In 1177, the Crown's clerical appointment rights were transferred by King Valdemar to Ringsted Abbey, which continued to have responsibility over Halsted Priory.

 At the time of the Reformation, ownership returned to the Crown, which retained it until 1719 when Halsted Priory was transferred to Jens Juel-Vind in exchange for Juellinge on Zealand.
 It was subsequently owned by members of the Juel-Vind family.

 After the barony was dissolved in 1921, the church came under ownership of the adjoining main building, named Halsted Kloster.
 In 1987, Mogens-Krag-Juel-Vind-Frijs returned ownership to the church itself.